sqlmapproject/sqlmap/Usage.md

 Option: `--technique`

-This switch can be used to specify which SQL injection type to test for.
+This option can be used to specify which SQL injection type to test for.
 By default sqlmap tests for **all** types/techniques it supports.

-In certain situations you may want to test only for one or few specific types of SQL injection thought and this is where this switch comes into play.
+In certain situations you may want to test only for one or few specific types of SQL injection thought and this is where this option comes into play.

-This switch requires an argument.
+This option requires an argument.
 Such argument is a string composed by any combination of `B`, `E`, `U`, `S`, `T` and `Q` characters where each letter stands for a different technique:

 * `B`: Boolean-based blind
 * `E`: Error-based